chowdharysiddarth/PHP-Test-Xerox/README.md

 IMPORTANT : Pass the parameters in the order specified

+first parameter is the user name second parameter is password third is the repository url and fourth is the contributor name

+no -u and -p tag are required explicitly [handled in code]

+NOTE : Make sure the parameters are in the order and are correct.

 Ex :
 ----
-1. php init.php username password https://github.com/chowdharysiddarth/Some-Repository-PHP siddarthchowdhary
+1. php init.php username password https://github.com/chowdharysiddarth/PHP-Test-Xerox siddarthchowdhary

 2. php init.php username password https://bitbucket.org/testsc123/first siddarthchowdhary